 Specific ingredients may also result in side effects for one person, but not another.

-A lot of pre-workouts contain caffeine, which can result in moderate side effects for some people.
+A lot of pre-workouts contain caffeine, which can result in moderate side effects for some people with health conditions.

-Caffeine can make you feel jittery, and too much caffeine (or taking it too late) can lead to insomnia, restlessness, headaches, increased heart rate or anxiety.
+Caffeine targets the central nervous system which can make you feel jittery, and too much caffeine (or taking it too late) can lead to impaired sleep, restlessness, headaches, increased heart rate, or anxiety.

 Digestive upset and headaches are two side effects that can arise from time to time from some other ingredients common in pre-workout supplements.